Thomas Kuchel: Career

 While Kuchel was campaigning against Goldwater, a "vicious document" circulated that purported to be an affidavit signed by a Los Angeles police officer, saying that in 1949, he had arrested Kuchel.
 The document said that the arrest was for drunkenness while Kuchel had been in the midst of a sex act with a man.
 Four men were indicted for the libel: Norman H. Krause, a bar owner and ex-Los Angeles policeman, who had actually arrested two people in 1950 who worked in Kuchel's office for drunkenness; Jack D. Clemmons, a Los Angeles police sergeant until his resignation two weeks before his arrest; John F. Fergus, a public relations man for Eversharp, who was charged with possession of a concealed weapon and given a suspended sentence in 1947; and Francis A. Capell of Zarephath, New Jersey, the publisher of a right-wing newsletter.

 During the 1966 California gubernatorial primary, Kuchel was urged by moderates to run against conservative actor Ronald Reagan.
 Citing the hostilities of the growing conservative movement, Kuchel decided not to run.
 He instead issued a negative statement about the conservatives: "A fanatical neo-fascist political cult of right-wingers in the GOP, driven by a strange mixture of corrosive hatred and sickening fear that is recklessly determined to control our party or destroy it!"
 In May 1963, Kuchel attacked the right-wing movement in the Senate in a speech, describing them as not conservatives, but "radicals with a capital R" and that the movement defiled conservatism.

 Kuchel was one of thirteen Republican senators to vote in favor of Medicare.
 In 1981, he described himself as a progressive Republican, a type of Republican that governs for the many.
+Kuchel was one of six Senate Republicans to support a repeal of the right-to-work section of the Taft-Hartley Act.

 Kuchel was narrowly defeated in the Republican primary in 1968 by conservative state Superintendent of Public Instruction Max Rafferty, who went on to lose the general election to Alan Cranston, the former State Controller, a position that had once been held by Kuchel himself.
 Kuchel returned to California and moved to Beverly Hills, where he practiced law until his retirement in 1981.

 He was appointed by the Supreme Court to represent the appellee in United States v.
 12 200-ft.
 Reels of Film.